UNU-MERIT

-The United Nations University - Maastricht Economic and Social Research Institute on Innovation and Technology (UNU-MERIT) is a research and training institute of the United Nations University which cooperates closely with Maastricht University, based in Maastricht in the southeastern part of the Netherlands.
+The United Nations University - Maastricht Economic and Social Research Institute on Innovation and Technology (UNU-MERIT) is a joint research and training institute of the United Nations University and Maastricht University, with both parent institutions supplying staff.
+UNU-MERIT is based in Maastricht, in the southeastern part of the Netherlands.

 The institute explores the social, political and economic factors that drive technological innovation, with a particular focus on creation, diffusion and access to knowledge.

 In August 2022, UNU-MERIT scored third in the RePEc list of world top academic institutions in the field of economic innovation publications.

 History

-The Institute was founded by Prof Dr Charles Cooper as United Nations University Institute for New Technologies (UNU-INTECH).
-In 1985 the Dutch Government commissioned him to draft a feasibility study on the creation of a UNU Institute to specialize in the social and economic aspects of new technologies.
+The Institute was established in 2006 as an integration of the United Nations University Institute for New Technologies (UNU-INTECH) and the MERIT institute at Maastricht University.
+In 1985 the Dutch Government commissioned Prof Dr Charles Cooper to draft a feasibility study on the creation of a UNU Institute to specialize in the social and economic aspects of new technologies, with a focus on developing nations.
 The report was presented to UNU in 1987 and formed the basis for setting up the new Institute in 1990.
-Prof Cooper led the Institute from 1990 until 2000.
-He was succeeded by Prof Dr Lynn Mytelka (2000-2004), Prof Dr Luc Soete (2004-2012), Prof Dr Bart Verspagen (2012- 2020).
-The current director is Prof. Dr. Bartel Van de Walle.
+Prof Cooper led UNU-INTECH from 1990 until 2000.
+He was succeeded by Prof Dr Lynn Mytelka (2000-2004).